How to Automate Data Entry: A 2024 Step-by-Step Guide

 Let’s consider a common data entry task: extracting data from invoices and entering it into an accounting system.

 - Choose an RPA Tool: Many RPA platforms exist, ranging from enterprise-grade solutions to more user-friendly options.
 Some popular choices include UiPath, Automation Anywhere, Blue Prism, and Power Automate Desktop (which comes free with Windows 10/11).
-For this example, let’s assume you’ve chosen UiPath as it offers a robust free tier for small automations to test the waters.
+For this example, let’s assume you’ve chosen UiPath as it offers a free tier for small automations to test the waters.

 - Define the Process: Clearly outline the steps involved in the invoice processing task.
 This might include: Opening the email attachment containing the invoice, extracting the invoice number, date, vendor name, total amount, and line items, logging into the accounting system, navigating to the invoice entry screen, and entering the extracted data into the appropriate fields.